 - Only one course (or four credit hours) per semester may be elected S/F. (A student may elect one S/F course and also carry a course having a mandatory P/F grade.)
 The policy does permit students to declare the S/F option for two two-credit courses in the same semester.
 Additionally, the S/F option can be elected for a course carrying five or six credits.

-- When repeating a course for a grade, the prior grade will be removed from the GPA only if an S is earned.
+- When repeating a course under the S/F option, the prior grade will be removed from the GPA only if an S is earned.

 - The S/F option is not available in the summer.